 - Hero Killer: Destroys and possibly kills his universe's version of the S-Force, R.E.C.R, Magnanimous and T-Bot.
 Best exemplified by the fact that he actually destroys Megas.

 - Knight of Cerebus: His arrival marked the one time the show took itself semi-seriously.
-He's so dangerous that Coop actually abandoned his usual strategy of attacking blindly and planned beforehand on forcing Evil Coop through the dimensional gate and forcefully shutting it while he's still in it in order to defeat him.
+When Coop tries his usual reckless charge, Evil Coop curbstomps him in seconds and actually destroys Megas in the process.
+It took a combined effort between Coop and the Glorft army to stop him in the end and he proved so dangerous that Coop actually abandoned his usual strategy of attacking blindly and planned beforehand on forcing Evil Coop through the dimensional gate and forcefully shutting it while he's still in it in order to defeat him.

 - Hoist by His Own Petard: Turns out he was sentimental enough to stash his own Megas away even though he claimed it as "a toy".
 Good Coop ends remembering these words after his Megas is destroyed and he takes it as his own.
 Since it was a lot more souped up, it allowed him to be on par with Evil Coop in the final battle.